Bob Lee: A genius tech visionary killed in a ‘horrifying act of violence’

 Police and first responders discovered Lee unconscious on the sidewalk outside the Portside apartment building at 403 Main St minutes later, police said in a statement.

 He was rushed to hospital where he died from his injuries, police said.

-No arrests have been made.
+An arrest was reportedly made on 13 April.
+The suspect is said to be a man from Emeryville who knew Lee and is a fellow tech executive.

 In a tweet expressing his condolences for Lee’s death, Elon Musk wrote that many of his friends had been “severely assaulted” in San Francisco.